igrishaev/farseer/README.md

 ~~~

 Pay attention: the protocol depends on neither HTTP method, nor query params,
-HTTP headers and so on.
-Although looking a bit primitive, this schema suddenly
+nor HTTP headers and so on.
+Although looking a bit primitive, this schema
-appears to be robust, scalable and reliable.
+eventually appears to be robust, scalable and reliable.

 ### Benefits

-RPC protocol brings significant and positive changes in your API, namely:
+RPC protocol brings significant changes into your API, namely:

 - There is single API endpoint on the server, for example `/api`.
 You don't need
   to concatenate strings manually to build the paths like